 But it is not a difficult task; if you are planning for dinner, you can knead the dough in the morning, or if you are planning for breakfast, make it before the night.

 In a big mixing bowl, combine whole wheat flour, all-purpose flour, baking powder, baking soda, salt, and curd.
 Rub them until all the ingredients are mixed.
 Now, add a little water to make a pliable, soft dough.

 Add a teaspoon of cooking oil and spread around the dough.
 Cover it with a lid or a cloth.
 Allow it to rest for a minimum of 4 hours.

 Prepare the stuffing.
 For the inner filling, chop the onion and coriander leaves finely.

-Add chopped onion, coriander leaves, cumin seeds, carom seeds, red chili powder in a small mixing bowl.
+Add chopped onion, coriander leaves, cumin seeds, carom seeds, and red chili powder in a small mixing bowl.

-No need to add salt in here.
-As the salt leaves the onion moist, watery and will not be perfect to roll the onion kulcha.
+No need to add salt here.
+As the salt moisturizes the onion, rolling the onion kulcha will not be perfect.

 Dust the board and the rolling pin with flour.

 Keep a tablespoon full of stuffing in the inner circle.